Tribler/gumby/README.md

 workspace/gumby/: Here is where you should clone the gumby repo it has to be located in the root of the workspace with this specific name.

-workspace/tribler/: If your experiments use code from tribler, clone the repository in this location so all the helper scripts can find it.
+workspace/tribler/: If your experiments use code from Tribler, clone the repository in this location so all the helper scripts can find it.

 workspace/dispersy/: Idem.